Foster

 Foster has seen population growth performance typically on par with national averages when looking at short and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Moving forward with demographic trends, Over this period, projections indicate a decline in overall population, with the area's population expected to shrink by 1223 persons by 2041 according to this methodology.
-However, growth across specific age cohorts is anticipated, led by the 25 to 34 age group, which is projected to grow by 250 people.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For uncovers areas, it employs VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+By 2041, Foster's population is projected to decrease by 1,223 persons.
+However, the 25 to 34 age group is expected to grow by 250 individuals during this period.

 Frequently Asked Questions - Population